sbacky/ProcessEngagementLetters.com/README.md

 # Engagement Letter System (ELS)

 This is a Flask application for an Engagement Letter System.
-This application rolls over engagement lotters to the next year, extract address and entities from engagement letters to check information, and print engagement letters from word to pdf.
+This application can rollover engagement letters, check entities on engagement letters and print engagement letters to PDF.

 This project is a direct successor to my previous engagemnt letter project found here: https://github.com/sbacky/Proc-Engagement-Letters/tree/main.